lextm/blog/_posts/2018/2018-2-10-tune-user-account-control-on-windows-server.md

 ---
+description: A post about how to tune User Account Control on Windows Server to make your life easier.
+excerpt_separator: <!--more-->
 layout: post
+permalink: /tune-user-account-control-on-windows-server-a96204c4ebc3
+tags: windows
 title: How to Tune User Account Control on Windows Server
-description: A post about how to tune User Account Control on Windows Server to make your life easier.
-tags: Windows
-permalink: /tune-user-account-control-on-windows-server-a96204c4ebc3
-excerpt_separator: <!--more-->
 ---
 It has been a while that I use a Windows Server virtual machine in Azure for all my Windows related testing.
 I love this approach, so that I can stay comfortably on a MacBook with only virtualized Linux locally.